pr701/wireshark-dissector-plugin-kit/README.md

-# wireshark-dissector-plugin-kit
+# Wireshark Dissector Plugin Kit
- Include and libs necessary for building Wireshark dissector plugin
+This project contains definitions/macros/typedefinitions and libs (for Windows) necessary for building the dissector out-of-git.
+*It lacks a large part of Wireshark API which is not always required.*

+## Installation

+The dissector is bundled as a Wireshark plugin: https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html

+## Notes

+A mismatch with the documentation was found, there must be another path for the extension to load correctly:

+`Wireshark\plugins\X.X\epan`, where `X.X` version of Wireshark.

+## History

+The base include header was built by Ivan Djelic <ivan.djelic@parrot.com>, and uses in [libARCommands](https://github.com/Parrot-Developers/libARCommands/tree/master/WiresharkPlugin) project.